NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/googleColab.md

   Neurodesk Singularity Containers for Google Colab
 ---

-Open a notebook in Google Colab and run the followings to download and setup Neurodesk environment:
+Open a notebook in Google Colab and run the following commands to setup the Neurodesk environment:

 ```python
 import os